Biden Beefs Up the IRS

-CCFI news has seen analyst reports that Congress excluded the Hyde Amendment from the recent COVID-19 “relief” bill.
+CCFI News has seen analyst reports that Congress excluded the Hyde Amendment from a recent COVID-19 “relief” bill.

 The Hyde Amendment protects the consciences of pro-life taxpayers from funding abortion, because the Hyde Amendment prevents the government from spending tax dollars on abortion.

-Members of both parties plan to introduce Congressional legislation in mere weeks to help smaller news organizations negotiate for better deals with big social media platforms which use news to attract customers.
+Members of both parties planned to introduce Congressional legislation to help smaller news organizations negotiate for better deals with big social media platforms which use news to attract customers.

 The planned bill would allow indie news groups to negotiate collectively, to increase their chances of getting better revenue-sharing deals from the likes of Google and others.